-My working method consists of “observing, registering and, (together with the farmer), analyzing and evaluating.
+My working method consists of "observing, registering and (together with the herdsman-manager) analyzing and evaluating.

-It is interesting to see and hear how the farmer reacts to, and thinks about the animals.
+It is interesting to see and hear how the herdsman-manager reacts to and thinks about their livestock.

-The interaction between the farmer and his livestock provides a lot of objective information about this.
+The interaction between people and their cattle gives me a lot of objective information.

-A good indicator for analysis is the degree of stress response in cattle.
-Stress reactions as an expression of fear reactions.
+A good starting point for analysis is the level of stress reactions in livestock.

 * as a potential danger,